Contact Information

-The Americans with Disabilities Act was enacted on July 26, 1990.
-Its purpose is to provide broad anti-discrimination protections for all persons with physical and mental impairments that substantially limit one or more major life activities.
-The ADA covers employment, public services, public accommodations and services operated by private entities and telecommunications relay services.
+The Americans with Disabilities Act provides broad anti-discrimination protections for people with physical and mental impairments that substantially limit one or more major life activities.
+The ADA covers employment, public services, public accommodations, services operated by private entities, and telecommunications relay services.

 ADA notice